 It comes up tails three times.

 What do you think happens on the next flip?

-Now, as Nick answered correctly on the pod, you probably know that the prior three results don’t impact the fourth.
+Of course, you probably know that the prior three results don’t impact the fourth.

-But I suspect that if I asked 100 people to put a bet on what would happen next, the majority would say “heads”.
+But I suspect that if I asked 100 random people to put a bet on what would happen next, the majority would say “heads”.

-This is called gambler’s fallacy in behavioural science.
+This is called Gambler’s Fallacy in behavioural science.

 What’s the background?